Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

 This implies that $k$ is finite.
 We will extract a copy of the toric code whenever $k \ge 2$, decreasing this dimension $k$ by 2.
 This is done by trivializing string operators that transports bosons whose existence is proved in \cite[Cor.~III.20]{HFH2018}.
 The possibility $k=1$ will be ruled out in the course of the proof.
-The case $k=0$ is treated in \cite[\S IV.B]{HFH2018} where a Clifford QCA that maps the stabilizer group to the trivial stabilizer group for a product is constructed.
+The case $k=0$ is treated in \cite[\S IV.B]{HFH2018} where a Clifford quantum cellular automaton is constructed to map the stabilizer group to the trivial stabilizer group.
+But it is shown that any Clifford QCA in two dimensions is in fact a Clifford circuit with weaker translation invariance up to a shift~\cite{haah2019clifford}.
+A shift QCA does not change the stabilizer group at all.
 These will complete the proof.